ki-tools/sls_ki_synapse_admin_py/README.md

 | End_Date | `DATE` | | The end date of the agreement. |
 | Comments | `STRING` | 1000 | Any comments related to the agreement. |

+### Create Synapse Space (Basic)

+This will create an empty project and a new team in Synapse.

+- Create a new Synapse project.
+- Set the project's storage location to a specific (encrypted) S3 bucket.
+- Create a new Synapse team and add it to the project.

 ### Grant Synapse Access Space (DAA)

 This will create a new team in Synapse and share it with one or more projects and/or folders with download access.